-There is no residency requirement at Daemen College.
-Daemen however, provides housing to any student who wants it.
-In order for the Office of Residence Life to assist students to the best of their ability, students will need to follow strict timelines in order to be placed where they have requested.
+Students who reside outside a 30 mile radius from campus are required to live on campus during their first year.
+There are exceptions (e.g., marriage), which should be communicated to the Office of Housing and Residence Life.
+In order for the Office of Residence Life to assist students as best possible, students need to follow strict timelines in order to be placed where they have requested.
 For dates and timelines, please refer to the Residence Life website.